How to avoid losing customer devices in a repair shop

 The ticket and the device need the same identity

-Use the how to create a repair ticket guide to strengthen device identity at intake, and the track repair jobs in a phone repair shop guide to keep that identity visible throughout the queue.
+Use the how to create a repair ticket guide to strengthen device identity at intake, the condition notes for phone repair intake guide when visible damage or missing parts affect matching clarity, and the track repair jobs in a phone repair shop guide to keep that identity visible throughout the queue.

 Controls that protect customer devices